Academic Policies and Procedures

 Criminal Background Check and Drug Testing Policy

-The College of New Rochelle School of Nursing (“School of Nursing”) does not require a criminal background check or drug test for admission to any of its programs.
-However, the School of Nursing’s educational requirements include successful completion of several clinical programs at hospitals and other healthcare facilities.
-The School of Nursing has agreements with various hospitals and healthcare facilities for clinical programs.
+The College of New Rochelle School of Nursing and Healthcare Professions (“School of Nursing and Healthcare Professions”) does not require a criminal background check or drug test for admission to any of its programs.
+However, the School of Nursing and Healthcare Professions’ educational requirements include successful completion of several clinical programs at hospitals and other healthcare facilities.
+The School of Nursing and Healthcare Professions has agreements with various hospitals and healthcare facilities for clinical programs.
 Each facility sets its own standards and procedures for a student’s access to the facility and the specific clinical rotation.
 The hospitals and healthcare facilities frequently require that a student undergo a criminal background check and drug test prior to placement in the clinical program.
 The hospital or healthcare facility may also require that the student undergo another criminal background check and drug test at any time during the clinical program.

 If the hospital or healthcare facility determines that based on the results of the criminal background check or drug test the student’s participation in the clinical program is not in the best interests of the clinical site, it may deny the student admission to the clinical program.
 Likewise, should the hospital or healthcare facility determine that based on a criminal background check or drug test taken during the clinical program the student’s continued participation in the program is not in the clinical sites’ best interest, it may dismiss the student from the program.
 Similarly, should the student begin the clinical program before the results of the criminal background check or drug test are received, the clinical site may elect to dismiss the student from the clinical program based on the results of the criminal background check or drug test, regardless of the student’s performance in the clinical program.

-Should a student be denied access to a required clinical site, the student will not be able to complete the course requirements needed for continued matriculation and graduation from the School of Nursing.
-This is an important consideration before enrolling in the School of Nursing.
+Should a student be denied access to a required clinical site, the student will not be able to complete the course requirements needed for continued matriculation and graduation from the School of Nursing and Healthcare Professions.
+This is an important consideration before enrolling in the School of Nursing and Healthcare Professions.
 CNR has no obligation to refund tuition and fees or to otherwise accommodate the student in the event the student is ineligible to complete the course requirements based on the results of a criminal background check or drug testing.

 Med Math Policy

-Students in the School of Nursing are required to complete successfully a mastery test of math comprehension and calculation necessary for the safe administration of oral, parenteral, and intravenous medications.
+Students in the School of Nursing and Healthcare Professions are required to complete successfully a mastery test of math comprehension and calculation necessary for the safe administration of oral, parenteral, and intravenous medications.
 Prior to continuing in each clinical course sequence, students will have two opportunities to pass the Med Math Mastery Test.
-The clinical courses requiring Med Math Tests are: NUR 314 (passing grade is 90); NUR 312 O/P (passing grade is 95); NUR 415 and NUR 414 (passing grade is 95); and NUR 446 and NUR 448 (passing grade is 100).

 Med Math Test #1

-- Will be given at the conclusion of the current clinical course for the next semester.
+- Will be given mid way through the semester of the current clinical course for the next semester.